yoricktf/yoricktf/README.md

 Below are some projects I have built.
 They are hosted on Heroku (so sometimes a dyno takes a second to spin up).

+- [VeganPlusButter](https://vegan-plus-butter.vercel.app/) - Blog site for admins to be able to make recipes Posts or blog posts. users can also log in and leave comments and favorites posts.

 - [BlogRockinBeets](https://blog-rockin-beets.herokuapp.com/) - recipe wesbite where users can store their own recipe.